Boston Seaman's Friend Society: 19th century

 In Boston the society also ran the Seaman's Chapel on Hanover Street (c.
 1880s).
 In 1887, "the chapel and reading-room of the Boston Seaman's Friend Society is at 175 Hanover street.
 They have a large, well ventilated hall, which will accommodate about 350 persons.
 The society has a chaplain, Capt.
 S.S.
 Nickerson, who has been a 'deep-water' sailor for twenty-four years. ...
 He is assisted by three missionaries."
+In 1899, the Society called a Conference of Sailors' Workers to form a committee "to promote and strengthen missions on this continent and among the islands in which we are now interested", 32 years before the first formal meetings of the North American Maritime Ministry Association (NAMMA).

 On Martha's Vineyard the society oversaw the Seaman's Chapel, Vineyard Haven (c.
 1900).

 Officers and staff of the society have included George W. Bourne (pastor c.
 1850s), Jonathan Greenleaf (pastor 1830-1833), Alpheus Hardy, Elijah Kellogg (pastor 1854-c.
 1865), Daniel M. Lord (minister 1834-1848).
 Anniversary events commemorated the society's activities through the years, held for example at Park Street Church (1842), Tremont Temple (1850-1851, 1855, 1862), and Boston Music Hall (1853, 1856).

 The Boston Seaman's Friend Society was described in 1900: "Its ministry is to the 3,000,000 sailors of the world, and in particular to the 160,000 who annually visit Boston, and the 50,000 who yearly make harbor at Vineyard Haven.
 Its chapels and reading-rooms are open to sailors of all nations every day in the week.
 Its chaplains and missionaries supply relief to destitute seamen, comfort the sick in hospitals, and bury the dead.
 They give social entertainments to men in port, and good reading matter to those going to sea."